tinko26/ao/docs/kernel/lock.md

 ## Type

 The `ao_lock_t` type represents a container for lock-related data.
-The actual make-up of this type is up the implementation provided by the port package.
+The actual make-up of this type is up to the implementation provided by the port package.
 For the kernel modules, this type is completely opaque, that is, no assumptions are made about its inner structure.

 ## Functions